 In Chiltern Hills we play our part in preserving our national heritage and giving back to the arts, with volunteers involved in

 - Church Recording - archiving details of stained glass windows, medieval wall paintings, ancient silver, church organs etc.

-painstaking work under the guidance of a profesional conservator
+painstaking work under the guidance of a professional conservator

 - Trails to encourage young children to explore their local churches and discover ancient things

 - Young Arts projects, funded by our societies to help school children to develop their artistic talent and expression

 - Grants to students in tertiary education, in areas such as silver-smithing, jewellery, furniture making and textiles

 Have a look at our site, where photographs and videos add to the descriptions of our various activities.

-Links are highlighted in blue.
+Links are highlighted in purple.
 Click on a link and it will take you to a different page, or another website.
 All our Societies have their own website and you can access each Society's Lecture or Visits programme through these links.